• Home

 The Forts Walk is probably the most popular thing to do on Magnetic Island.
 But as a local, I do the walk every chance I get.
 Mainly because it’s the best place on Magnetic Island to find wild koalas.
 Take your time checking out all the trees, especially the ones off the main path.
 On good days, my mum and I have seen six or seven.

 Besides the koala spotting, the Forts Walk is a step back in time to World War II.
-In fact, it’s a heritage-listed site as it’s home to Queensland’s best-preserved WWII coastal defence fortifications (hence the name).
-There’s an interpretive display at the top that brings to life the site’s history.
-There are actually steps now connecting the Forts Walk to the road that takes you to Florence, Arthur and Radical Bays if you want a bigger adventure too.
+In fact, it’s a heritage-listed site, home to Queensland’s best-preserved WWII coastal defence fortifications (hence the name).
+There’s an interpretive display at the top that brings the site’s history to life.
+There are now steps connecting Forts Walk to the road that leads to Florence, Arthur, and Radical Bays if you want a bigger adventure, too.

 15. Hike Hawkings Point